How to Calculate the Useful Life of an Asset

-Most equipment has a limited life.
+Most equipment has a limited lifespan.
 For example, a machine purchased 15 years ago will likely break down more frequently than newer equipment or stop working altogether.
 And when the cost of repairing that machine no longer makes financial sense, it will need to be replaced.
 In other words, the asset’s useful life will end.

 What Is the Useful Life of an Asset?